umbraco/UmbracoDocs/Reference/Using-Ioc/index.md

 ### Using DI in Services and Helpers

-[Services and Helpers] (../../Implementation/Services/index.md) - For more examples of using DI and gaining access to Services and Helpers, and creating your own custom Services and Helpers to inject.
+[Services and Helpers](../../Implementation/Services/index.md) - For more examples of using DI and gaining access to Services and Helpers, and creating your own custom Services and Helpers to inject.